Build Custom Linux Systems with Buildroot

-When you need to develop a board support package (BSP) for an embedded Linux system fast, Buildroot is an option you should consider.
-Easy to work with, fast to compile, free and open source, Buildroot supports thousands of packages, network utilities, and system utilities, makes this easy to use tool to generate embedded Linux systems and a great choice for your next BSP project.
+When you need to develop a board support package (BSP) for an embedded system fast, Buildroot Linux is the option you should consider.
+Easy to work with, fast to compile, free and open source, Buildroot supports thousands of packages.
+This makes it great for your next BSP project when building linux systems.
+We at Witekio specialize in Buildroot solutions for your needs.

 What is Buildroot?